NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

     nuget locals -list global-packages

 Go into any *package\version* folder, copy the .nupkg file to a .zip file, then open that .zip file and examine the .nuspec within it.

 Note that when creating a `.nuspec` from a Visual Studio project, the manifest will contain tokens that will be replaced with information from the project when the package is build.
 See [Creating the .nuspec from a Visual Studio project](#from-a-visual-studio-project) below.

 ## Creating the .nuspec file

-You can create a `.nuspec` file from scratch in any text editor, or by starting with an editing file from another project.
+You can create a `.nuspec` file from scratch in any text editor, or by editing a file from another project.
 You can also have NuGet create a template manifest for your by using the following command:

     nuget spec <package_name>

 The resulting `<package_name>.nuspec` file (or `Package.nuspec` if you omit a specific name) will contain placeholders for values like the `projectUrl`, so be sure to edit it before using it to creating the package.

 You can also use `nuget spec` with an existing assembly, a Visual Studio project, or a convention-based working directory as described in the following sections.
 Note that in all cases, the resulting `.nuspec` file will contain placeholders that you'll need to edit before creating the package itself.

 ### From an assembly DLL

-If you have an assembly DLL, you can easily generate a `.nuspec` file from the metatdata in the assembly using the following command:
+If you have an assembly DLL, you can easily generate a `.nuspec` file from the metadata in the assembly using the following command:

     nuget spec MyAssembly.dll

 ### From a Visual Studio project

 Creating a `.nuspec` from a `.csproj` or `.vbproj` file is convenient because other packages that have been installed into those project will be automatically referenced as dependencies.
 Simply use the following command in the same folder as the project file:

     nuget spec

 This creates a template `<project_name>.nuspec` file as usual, but includes tokens that will be replaced at packaging time with values from the project.
 This means you do not need to update crucial values like the version number in the `.nuspec` as you update the project (but you can always replace the tokens with literal values, if desired).

 For example, the &lt;id&gt; value will typically appear as follows:

     <id>$id$</id>

 and will be replaced with the `AssemblyName` value from the project file.
 For the exact mapping of project values to `.nuspec` tokens, see the [Replacement Tokens reference](../schema/nuspec.md#replacement-tokens).

 Note that there are several additional packaging options available when working from a Visual Studio project, as described in the [Creating the package](#creating-the-package) section later on.

 > **Solution-level packages (NuGet 2.x only)**
 >